All Episodes

 Okay.

-Everybody's making a big deal about the comment that was in quotes that he was desperate that Trump not be elected and passionate about him not becoming the president.
+Everybody's making a big deal about the comment that was in quotes that said he was desperate that Trump not be elected and passionate about him not becoming the president.

-The steele isn't even a U.S. citizen.
+The Steele isn't even a U.S. citizen.

 He's a Brit.